Dear reader of ADxS.org, please excuse the disruption.

 2.3.
 Polar H10 chest strap with V800 sports watch

 A more precise option that can also be used for medical analyses (although not approved as a medical device for this purpose) is to measure heartbeats using a chest strap.
 A combination of an H10 chest strap and a V800 tracking watch (both from Polar), which together cost around €300 (as of May 2018), make it possible to read out the raw heartbeat data over 24 hours.
 The results can then be analyzed by companies such as Autonom Health.
 As of May 2018, a single evaluation costs €50 and enables an analysis of the parasympathetic nervous system and (to a slightly limited extent) the sympathetic nervous system.
-Specific evaluation analyses are provided that are understandable for the person concerned.
+Specific evaluation analyses are provided that are understandable for the person with ADHD.

 To date, no evaluations or data analyses are available in relation to ADHD.